Why I Do Year End Reviews (And 6 Important Questions To Ask Yourself in Your Review)

 - What does it take to make you feel a 10/10 satisfaction level at the end of next year?

-- What new habits to cultivate that will help you to achieve your goals in Q4?
+- What new habits can you cultivate that will help you to achieve your goals stated in question 4?

 - What are your immediate next steps to achieve these goals?